 CONCERTO FOR FLUTE AND ORCHESTRA

-The composition will reflect contemporary cultures, inspired and emphasized in fragments taken from the intensity of today's spirituality.
-The first part of the concert uses the fiery accents of the brass and percussion and the subtle harmony from woodwinds after melancholy waves of pulsing strings and harps.
+The first part of the concerto uses the fiery accents of the brass and percussion and the subtle harmony from woodwinds after melancholy waves of pulsing strings and harps.

 The second part is devoted to delicate shades of rhythmic sequences.
 The flute dominates in the upper registers but will surrender to the orchestral harmonic structure from time to time - skilfully embracing to control the harmonic balance.